lat9/options_stock_support/pages/posm_notifications.md

 #### `NOTIFY_POSM_UPPER_CONTENT_INSERT`

 Issued prior to the rendering of the element for the upper form's ***Quantity*** input column.
-Watching observers are expected to fill this array with additional data to encompass the additional columns that were registered in the `POSM_START_HTML_OUTPUT` notification!
+Watching observers are expected to fill this array with additional data to encompass the additional columns that were registered in the `NOTIFY_POSM_START_HTML_OUTPUT` notification!

 ##### Parameters